"I don’t really want my business to have higher profits," said no entrepreneur ever.

 It is important to note that there is no single profit margin number that separates a good profit margin from a bad profit margin.
 In fact, how good your company’s profit margin is largely depends on your industry.

 In 2019, commercial leasing companies had some of the highest reported profit margins, with an average of nearly 50%.
 On the other hand, manufacturing companies had an average profit margin of only 10%.
 This is likely due to the higher costs for materials and labor compared to commercial leasing, which tends to have lower operating costs.
 When trying to gauge how well your company is performing based on profit margins, look to the average profit margins for your industry.

 Additionally, the maturity of your business also plays a role.
 For new and scaling companies, costs tend to be higher which can lead to lower profit margins compared to more established companies.

-Understanding your company’s profit margin is an important indicator of how well your business is doing.
 Check out this post to learn accounting basics to better understand the financial health of your company.

 Originally published Jun 15, 2020 3:45:00 PM, updated June 16 2020